enriquebarco/swiftcover-rd/README.md

 NOTE: This project is currently generating revenues and has thousands of users, therefore, to prevent malicious attacks and clones, I have made the repository private.
 If you would like access please get in contact with me directly.

 SwiftCover is a state of the art AI tool used to craft tailored cover letters that fit any job description within seconds.
-No more tedious editing and tweaking - let our AI do the work for you!
+No more tedious editing and tweaking - let our AI do the work for you.

 https://swiftcover.ai/